orcas-internet/smarter_power_point/readme.md

 - click on "+" to add device, which should be connected to power point e.g.

       name: coffee machine // name of machine
-      min:  700            // minimum elektric power, if machine is on
+      min:  700            // minimum electric power, if machine is on
-      max:  800            // maximum elektric power, if machine is on
+      max:  800            // maximum electric power, if machine is on

 - click on "save"